otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/may-use-test-header.md

 # MAY use `Test` header

-API consumers and providers may use the OTTO-specific `Test` header described within this rule to communicate that a request or response is part of a test.
+API consumers and providers may use the OTTO-specific `Test` header described below to communicate that a request or response is part of a test.

 Test requests are created in various contexts.
 Some of them require special handling on provider or consumer side, such as bypassing specific validations or using modified business logic while processing.